tc-functors/docs/src/content/docs/examples/rest-api.md

 ## Tracking Progress

-Now that we have an asynchrous websocket response, can we also track the progress of the actual processing (f1 -> f2 -> f3) ?
+Now that we have an asynchronous websocket response, can we also track the progress of the actual processing (f1 -> f2 -> f3) ?
 Yes, we can add a channel as an _interceptor_ to each of the functions.

 ```
 name: example-rest-progress